Opposition to Vladimir Putin in Russia

-Opposition to the government of President Vladimir Putin in Russia can be divided between the parliamentary opposition parties in the State Duma and the various non-systemic opposition organizations.
+Opposition to the government of President Vladimir Putin in Russia, commonly referred to as the Russian opposition, can be divided between the parliamentary opposition parties in the State Duma and the various non-systemic opposition organizations.
 While the former are largely viewed as being more or less loyal to the government and Putin, the latter oppose the government and are mostly unrepresented in government bodies.
+According to Russian NGO Levada Center, about 15% of the Russian population disapproved of Putin in the beginning of 2023.
+The opposition to Putin's political views is also called anti-Putinism.

-The "systemic opposition" is mainly composed by the Communist Party of the Russian Federation (KPRF), the Liberal Democratic Party of Russia (LDPR), A Just Russia — For Truth (SRZP), New People and other minor parties; these political groups, while theoretically claiming to be in opposition, generally support the government's policies.
+The "systemic opposition" is mainly composed of the Liberal Democratic Party of Russia (LDPR), Communist Party of the Russian Federation (KPRF), A Just Russia – For Truth (SRZP), New People and other minor parties; these political groups, while claiming to be in opposition, generally support the government's policies.

 Major political parties considered to be part of the non-systemic opposition include Yabloko and the People's Freedom Party (PARNAS), along with the unregistered party Russia of the Future and Libertarian Party of Russia (LPR).
-Other notable opposition groups included the Russian Opposition Coordination Council (KSO) (2012–13) and The Other Russia (2006–11), as well as various non-governmental organizations (NGOs).
+Other notable opposition groups included the Russian Opposition Coordination Council (KSO) (2012–2013) and The Other Russia (2006–2011), as well as various non-governmental organizations (NGOs).

-Their supporters vary in political ideology, ranging from liberals and socialists to nationalists.
-They are mainly unified by their opposition to President Putin and corruption in the government.
+Their supporters vary in political ideology, ranging from liberals, communists, socialists, and anarchists, to Russian nationalists.
+They are mainly unified by their opposition to Putin and government corruption.
 However, a lack of unity within the opposition has also hindered its standing.
-Opposition figures also claim that a number of laws have been passed and other measures taken by President Putin's government to prevent them from having any electoral success.
+Opposition figures claim that a number of laws have been passed and other measures taken by Putin's government to prevent them from having any electoral success.